yanbrasiliano/laravel-skeleton-api/README.md

 This project is a base for developing an API using Laravel 11, but with the directory structure of Laravel 10.
 It includes a Docker development environment configured with Nginx, PHP-FPM, PostgreSQL, Mailpit, Mailhog, and Laravel Pint for code formatting.
 Feel free to change the database as well as the web server to test the endpoints.

+## To Do

+- [] Set the husky to work automatically with the hooks: pre-commit, pre-push, and commit-msg.
+- [] Basic API authentication with sanctum.
+- [] Unit and feature testing.

 ## Prerequisites

 - Docker